jamesalliban/Cell/README.md

 Cell
 ====

-Cell is a multi-Kinect interactive installation.
-You can see it in action here:
+Cell is a multi-Kinect interactive installation by James Alliban and Keiichi Matsuda.
+You can see it in action and learn more about it here:

 http://installcell.com